tarwn/lessthandot-hugo/blogs/content/posts/2013-05-07-sql-server-baseline-collection.md

 **Baseline Reporting**

 Up to this point, the effort put into the baseline collection process has been minimal.
 Without a doubt, the reporting aspect will be a time consumption that far outweighs the SSIS or database creation to retain the information.
-Of course, skills may be much higher than this author’s in creating visualization of data.
+Of course, skills may be much higher than this author's in creating visualization of data.
 In fact, for the task at hand, I enlisted the expert knowledge of Jes Borland to offer a hand in making a representation of a few pieces of that data in the collection database.

 Without visually being able to review the baseline data, it does not offer much value.
 The baseline data can be queried when needed but the overall needs of a baseline do not end with troubleshooting.
 We can obtain the needed information for requesting new hardware, consolidation needs and overall knowledge of data growth and business requirements that demand the need for SQL Server and the resources to evolve.